Related Articles

 You place a buy stop-limit order for 1 BTC with a stop price of $41,000 and a limit price of $42,000.
 If the market price of Bitcoin rises to or above $41,000, your buy stop-limit order is activated.
 The order now becomes a limit order to buy 1 BTC at a price of $42,000 or lower.

-If the crypto price moves in a favourable direction for the trader, the stop price will “trail” the price of the asset by the specified percentage or dollar amount (“trailing stop”).
-However, if the price of the asset moves in an unfavourable direction, the stop price will remain unchanged.
+If the crypto price moves in a favorable direction for the trader, the stop price will “trail” the price of the asset by the specified percentage or dollar amount (“trailing stop”).
+However, if the price of the asset moves in an unfavorable direction, the stop price will remain unchanged.
 The stop order will be triggered once the asset’s price reaches the trailing stop price.

 Example: Suppose that you own Ethereum and you want to sell it if its price increases to secure your profits without having to constantly monitor the market.
 The current market price is $30,000 per ETH and you decide to use a trailing stop order and set a trailing percentage of 7%.
 This means that if the market price of Ethereum increases to $33,000, the stop price will move up to $33,000 - 5% = $31,500.